nii-yamagishilab/AntiDeepfake/README.md

 The message "No data for ID_PREFIX\_1" means no audio IDs in your protocol start with `ID_PREFIX_1`.
 Each ID should begin with a dataset-specific `ID_PREFIX`, set during its protocol generation.
 Audio files with same `ID_PREFIX` are treated as one subset.

 #### Generate CSV score
-You can use `test.py` for standalone score generation with any model checkpoint, or to evaluate on data not included in your test protocol.
-Please refer to its docstring for detailed usage instructions.
+You can use `test.py` for standalone score generation with any model checkpoint, or to evaluate data that is not included in your test protocol.
+Please refer to its comments for detailed usage instructions.

 ### 5. Further fine-tuning

 We provide our AntiDeepfake .ckpt checkpoints on [Zenodo](https://zenodo.org/records/15580543) as well as in .safetensors format on [Hugging Face](https://huggingface.co/collections/nii-yamagishilab/antideepfake-685a1788fc514998e841cdfc).
-To continue fine-tuning with these checkpoints, please use the same training script from Step 3 add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`
+To continue fine-tuning with these checkpoints, please use the same training script from Step 3 and add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`

 Fine-tuning will follow a similar process to training a new model, except that SSL weights will be replaced as AntiDeepfake checkpoints.